SDU-eScience/UCloud/backend/service-common/wiki/getting_started.md

 ### `rpc`

 The `rpc` package contains a `Controller` class for each `CallDescriptionContainer`.
 This file should generally avoid implementing the underlying business logic but rather only implement the details specific to the RPC medium.
-The remaining work should be delegated to the `services` layer.
+The remaining work should be delegated to the `services` package.

 ### `processors` (Event Streams)

 The classes in the `processors` package consume messages from event streams.
 We will not cover this package in this guide.

 ### `services`

 The classes in the `services` package implement the business logic of a micro-service.
 It would be in this package we implement code dealing with databases and interacting with other micro-services.

 ## Implementing the RPC Interface of our Micro Blog

 The goal of this guide is to build a small micro-blog.
-It will contain just two
+It will contain just two endpoints:
-endpoints:

 - Create post: An endpoint which allows a user to post a message.
   We will also allow admins to post "important" posts.
 - List posts: An endpoint which displays all messages along with who posted it.

 Note: When creating micro-services in the future we recommended you do exactly this.
 Start by figuring out which messages a micro-service should receive and send.
 It is easier to create a service once you understand how it will take part in the existing ecosystem of services.

 The interface of a micro-service is defined in the `api` package.
-The `create_service.kts` script should have created an example interface for you already in `dk.sdu.cloud.microblog.api.MicroblogDescriptions`.
+The `create_service.kts` script should have created an example interface for you already in `dk.sdu.cloud.microblog.api.MicroBlogs`.
 All interface definitions extend the `CallDescriptionContainer` class.
 It takes a single argument, this argument should generally match the name of the service.
 This does not affect how your service works, but it does affect how auditing is performed.

 Start by defining a new endpoint for creating posts: